RUSSIA: "Russia has deceived Interpol"

 Kazakhstan also issued a Red Notice via Interpol against Atyrau-born Sunni Muslim Murat Bakrayev in 2017.
 The Kazakh authorities sought to prosecute him for exercising freedom of religion or belief by giving talks on Islam while living in exile in the Czech Republic, long after he had left Kazakhstan.
 A German court rejected Kazakhstan's extradition request in February 2019.

-Were Russia's Red Notices permissible?Forum 18 asked the National Central Bureau of Interpol at Russia's Interior Ministry on 6 July about the three Red Notices seeing the return of the individuals to face criminal prosecution to punish their exercise of the freedom of religion and belief.
+Were Russia's Red Notices permissible?Forum 18 asked the National Central Bureau of Interpol at Russia's Interior Ministry on 6 July about the three Red Notices seeking the return of the individuals to face criminal prosecution to punish their exercise of the freedom of religion and belief.
 However, the official – who would not give her name – referred all questions to the Interior Ministry press office.
 It in turn asked for questions in writing.

 Forum 18 asked the Interior Ministry press office in writing the same day why Russia is using Interpol to try to have Atadzhanov, Magomedeminov and at least one other individual extradited back to Russia when Interpol's procedures ban use of the organisation to try to gain the extradition of individuals for political reasons, and in ways that violate their human rights.
 Forum 18 received no response by the middle of the working day in Moscow on 10 July.